 We will make an initial payment on execution of the grant agreement.
-We will make subsequent payments according to an agreed schedule set out in the grant agreement.
-Payments are subject to satisfactory progress on the grant activity.
+We will make subsequent payments according to an agreed schedule and satisfactory progress as set out in the grant agreement.

 10.5 Grants payments and GST

 Payments will be GST inclusive.
 If you are registered for the Goods and Services Tax (GST), where applicable, we will add GST to your grant payment and issue you with a Recipient Created Tax Invoice.